-In order to complete the Applied Practical Experience, it is required that first year MPH students* complete at least 6 of the 9 offered Professional Development Series workshops.
-To view the schedule of upcoming workshops as well as recordings of prior workshops, visit the Professional Development Series page.
+In order to complete the learning agreement for the Applied Practical Experience, MPH students* are required to complete the virtual Professional Development Series course.
+To learn more about this requirement, please visit the Professional Development Series page.

 *The following programs are excluded from this requirement: BA, BS, BA/MPH, BS/MPH, MS, MD/MPH, JD/MPH, EMPH, PhD and DrPH.